 Ardent provides services to the Company with regard to management and administration, financial management, clinical and patient care, medical staff relations, group purchasing programs, information technology, and other services.
 The Company reimburses Ardent and its affiliates for these services based on a management fee arrangement.
-The Company recorded management fee expense of \$2.9 million to Ardent and its affiliates for the year ended December 31, 2022.
+The Company recorded management fee expense of \$3.1 million to Ardent and its affiliates for the year ended December 31, 2023.

-MPV New Jersey MD Services, P.C. ("NJ MD"), a New Jersey non-profit corporation licensed by the New Jersey State Board of Medical Examiners and a fully owned division of LHP, provides the Company with the following services: (1) acquisition or establishment, and operation of practice sites in the community; (2) employment of physicians, as needed, to provide professional health care services to patients and to provide additional administrative and supervisory services relating to the clinical operations of the practice sites; and (3) recruitment, employment, or other engagement of the services of (a) clinical personnel to provide health care services to patients under the supervision of the physicians and of (b) administrative personnel to provide certain practice management services and carry out the day-to-day operations of the practice sites and the physicians' practices.
+MPV New Jersey MD Services, P.C. ("NJ MD"), a New Jersey non-profit corporation licensed by the New Jersey State Board of Medical Examiners and a wholly-owned subsidiary of Ardent, provides the Company with the following services: (1) acquisition or establishment, and operation of physician practice sites in the community; (2) employment of physicians, as needed, to provide professional health care services to patients and to provide additional administrative and supervisory services relating to the clinical operations of the practice sites; and (3) recruitment, employment, or other engagement of the services of (a) clinical personnel to provide health care services to patients under the supervision of the physicians and of (b) administrative personnel to provide certain practice management services and carry out the day-to-day operations of the practice sites and the physicians' practices.
 The Company reimburses NJ MD for these services based on an Affiliation Agreement, which was effective March 2013.
-During the year ended December 31, 2022, the Company recorded \$1.1 million for reimbursement of services provided by NJ MD, which was included in professional fees on the Company's consolidated statement of operations for the year ended December 31, 2022.
+During the year ended December 31, 2023, the Company recorded \$5.3 million for reimbursement of services provided by NJ MD, which was included in professional fees on the Company's consolidated income statement for the year ended December 31, 2023.

-Amounts due from affiliate of \$8.4 million at December 31, 2022, represent the excess of amounts transferred by the Company to an affiliate of Ardent over the amounts paid by an affiliate of Ardent on behalf of the Company.
+Amounts due from affiliate of \$9.9 million at December 31, 2023, represent the excess of amounts transferred by the Company to an affiliate of Ardent over the amounts paid by an affiliate of Ardent on behalf of the Company.
 Amounts paid by affiliate on behalf of the Company generally include operating expenses and fees and services provided by Ardent to the Company.
-Outstanding amounts due from affiliate bear interest at a rate per annum equal to the LIBOR applicable for an interest period of three months.
-During the year ended December 31, 2022, the Company recorded interest income on amounts due from affiliate of \$0.3 million.
+Outstanding amounts due from affiliate bear interest at a rate per annum equal to LIBOR applicable for an interest period of three months.
+In August 2023, the Company replaced LIBOR with Secured Overnight Financing Rate ("SOFR") as the reference interest rate.
+During the year ended December 31, 2023, the Company recorded interest income on amounts due from affiliate of \$0.7 million.